alanscalone/llm-behavior-analysis/README.md

 ### Why You Should Care

-These systems are being deployed at scale for high-stakes decisions — investment analysis, medical research, legal strategy, mental health support.
+These systems are being deployed at scale for high-stakes decisions such as investment analysis, medical research, legal strategy, mental health support.
 The behavioral failures documented here aren't edge cases.
 They're consistent, reproducible, and traceable to specific architectural choices that have known fixes.
 In Alan's opinion,